Review (Glay album)

 Review is the first greatest hits album by Japanese rock band Glay.
 It was released on October 10, 1997, and contains the band's most popular songs from their 1994 album Hai to Diamond to their fourth album Beloved.
 The album sold over 2,003,000 copies in the first week of release, debuting at number-one on the Japanese Oricon Albums Chart.
 It remained in the top position for five consecutive weeks.
-Review was certified for five million copies sold by the Recording Industry Association of Japan in December 1998, making it the fifth best-selling album in Japanese history.
+Review was certified for five million copies sold by the Recording Industry Association of Japan in December 1998, making it the third best-selling album in Japanese history.